• Facebook

 • Serve the wings with blue cheese dressing, ranch dressing, or any of these 25+ sauces for wings for dipping.

-More ways to use chicken wing dry rub
+More ways to use smoked chicken wings rub

 A dry spice rub is an easy way to add layers of flavor to any chicken wing recipe without needing a sauce.
 However, you aren’t limited to only using the blend on chicken wings!
 Instead, try rubbing the spices over any of these meats: